-The following schedule reflects the sessions being offered for the 2025 conference.
-We will conduct four sessions: a career options panel, a tentative guest speaker, roundtables, and job market panels by discipline.
+The following schedule reflects the sessions being offered for the 2026 conference.
+We will conduct four sessions: a career options panel, a panel on the academic landscape, roundtables, and three job market panels, by discipline.
 Please register in advance of the conference.

 Alumni Hall